 For our top “normal” lens for Sony full frame, it was a close call between the 55mm f/1.8 and the 50mm f/1.4 below.
 Professionals and enthusiasts love the faster f/1.4 maximum aperture of the latter, but the 55mm f/1.8 offers great sharpness and is cheaper.
 Both lenses are far superior to the disappointing 50mm f/1.8, which hits an attractive price point but is just not up to the standards of Sony’s full-frame cameras.

 From an image quality standpoint, the 55mm f/1.8 is surprisingly impressive.
 You get a whole lot of sharpness and bokeh for an f/1.8, and autofocus is excellent.
 More, the 55mm f/1.8 is considerably lighter than the 50mm f/1.4 (9.9 ounces vs. 27.4 ounces).
+And with the high ISO capabilities of Sony cameras, there really isn't much reason to spend the additional $500 to gain less than a stop in aperture.
 The truth is that you can’t go wrong with either, but we prefer the smaller size and lower price of the f/1.8.

 See the Sony 55mm f/1.8